project-zot/project-zot.github.io/docs/articles/verifying-signatures.md

     ```
     *Result*

-    The uploaded file is stored in the `_cosign` directory under the `rootDir` specified in the zot configuration file.
+    The uploaded file is stored in the `_cosign` directory under the `rootDir` specified in the zot configuration file or in the Secrets Manager.

 - **To upload a certificate for notation**:

     *API path*
     ```
-    /v2/_zot/ext/notation?truststoreType=ca&truststoreName=upload-cert
+    /v2/_zot/ext/notation?truststoreType=ca
     ```

-    When uploading a certificate, you should specify these additional attributes describing the truststore:

-   - `truststoreType`: If the truststore is a certificate authority, the values is `ca`.
+    When uploading a certificate, you should specify the `truststoreType`.
+If the truststore is a certificate authority, the values is `ca`.
 This is the default if this attribute is omitted.

-   - `truststoreName`: The name of the truststore.

     *Example request*
     ```
-    curl --data-binary @certificate.crt -X POST "http://localhost:8080/v2/_zot/ext/notation?truststoreType=ca&truststoreName=upload-cert"
+    curl --data-binary @certificate.crt -X POST "http://localhost:8080/v2/_zot/ext/notation?truststoreType=ca"
     ```
     *Result*

-    The uploaded file is stored in the  `_notation/truststore/x509/{truststoreType}/{truststoreName}` directory under the `rootDir` specified in the zot configuration file.
+    The uploaded file is stored in the  `_notation/truststore/x509/{truststoreType}/default` directory under the `rootDir` specified in the zot configuration file or in the Secrets Manager.
 The `truststores` field in the  `_notation/trustpolicy.json` file is updated automatically.

 ## Where needed files are stored